Ecommerce Metrics Dashboard: 21 KPIs to Track

 Access and organization of your analytics is essential to get the most value out of your data.
 All team members should be able to access analytics when they need it, with the ability to organize and manipulate data to draw insights using an accessible, navigable, and manageable ecommerce KPI dashboard.

-Always consider how statistics will be displayed for your teams, ensuring that the data visualization method makes information accessible and actionable for various stakeholders.
+Always consider how your display statistics for your teams, ensuring that the data visualization is accessible and actionable for various stakeholders.
 When planning the metrics to measure, you should have an idea of how this data will be displayed for it to be valuable to your business.

 Analyze the current performance of your store against averages.
 Looking at a specific moment in time and your current performance is essential to know where you are now so you can poise and pivot to get you where you are aiming to be.